In the search for more sustainable alternatives, the switch to mono-material packaging solutions is helping companies.

 At the same time, applying the principles of eco-design allows companies to experiment in incorporating new possibilities in tune with what customers want today.

 You might also be interested in: Global packaging solutions for your company

 To sum up, mono-material packaging represents the best alternative today for companies to be able to access sustainable, recyclable packaging solutions.

-At Knauf Appliances, we’ve worked for 40 years in the manufacture and supply of packaging using mono materials such as expanded polystyrene, PS-PE copolymers, expanded polypropylene, and other specialized foams.
+At Knauf Appliances, we’ve worked for 40 years in the manufacture and supply of packaging using mono materials such as expanded polystyrene, PS-PE copolymers, expanded polypropylene and other specialised foams.

-We are committed to generating sustainable, efficient packaging that helps companies comply with regulations and become sustainable, without compromising on packaging performance.
+We are committed to generate sustainable, efficient packaging that helps companies comply with regulations and become sustainable, without compromising on packaging performance.

 Want to learn more about the current mono-material packaging possibilities?
 Download our technical manual about expanded mono-material foam and discover how to use expanded foam for your business.

 “ Knauf Industries is considering sustainability as a key driver for our business.
 We have the people, the processes and the tools to design for our customer solution with sustainable performance”.